khtsn/turtles-pages/client/public/content/vault.md

 Purchase Turtle NFTs on-site using CRO:

 * Launch floor: 216 CRO (20% above CRO mint price)
+* Vault floor after Jan 1, 2016 price increase: 252 CRO (20% above mint price)
-* Live floor: 20%+ above marketplace CRO floor (post mint, adjusted in 24 hrs)
+* Post Mint Vault floor: 20%+ above marketplace CRO floor (post mint, adjusted in 24 hrs)

 **CRO is used to:**

-1. Buy and replace 2x $TURTLE taken for original deposit → sent to vault pool
+1. Buy and replace minimum 2x $TURTLE taken for original deposit → sent to vault pool
 2. Fund annual buybacks wallet.
 Once annual top-ups are completed for our earning contract, remainder gets deposited into pool.

 * This is the only way NFTs leave the vault (besides swaps)